KiRZeN24/CodeWars/README.md

 The main idea is to count all the occurring characters in a string.
 If you have a string like aba, then the result should be {'a': 2, 'b': 1}.

 What if the string is empty?
 Then the result should be empty object literal, {}.

+    Detect Pangram

+A pangram is a sentence that contains every single letter of the alphabet at least once.
+For example, the sentence "The quick brown fox jumps over the lazy dog" is a pangram, because it uses the letters A-Z at least once (case is irrelevant).

+Given a string, detect whether or not it is a pangram.
+Return True if it is, False if not.
+Ignore numbers and punctuation.